 3. The font bowl shall only be used for the water at the administration of Holy Baptism and for no other purpose whatsoever.”

-Much of the ecclesiastical case law relating to fonts addresses issues of their location and whether it is permissible to have two fonts within a church: Re St Michael and All Angels Edenham Lincoln Cons Ct, Mark Bishop Ch.; Re St Mary Lenham Canterbury Cons Ct, Morag Ellis Comm.
-However, some judgements specifically address the disposal of unwanted fonts.
-In Re St Peter, Draycott 3 W L R 248 the Court of Arches heard the successful appeal of the Victorian Society against the decision of the Bath and Wells consistory court; the consistory court had granted permission to sell the font from a Grade II listed church, either to a public body or by public auction, [photo here].
+Much of the ecclesiastical case law relating to fonts addresses issues of their location and whether it is permissible to have two fonts within a church: Re St Michael and All Angels Edenham Lincoln Cons Ct, Mark Bishop Ch.; Re St Mary Lenham Canterbury Cons Ct, Ellis Comm.
+Gen. However, some judgments specifically address the disposal of unwanted fonts.
+In Re St Peter, Draycott 3 W L R 248 the Court of Arches heard the successful appeal of the Victorian Society against the decision of the Bath and Wells consistory court; the consistory court had granted permission to sell the font from a Grade II listed church, either to a public body or by public auction, [photo].
 The context of this proposed disposal was:

 - the font had been in place since the consecration of the church;